CONDITIONS OF SALE

 MADONNA DI CAMPIGLIO

-- Gondola lifts: Folgarida, Belvedere, Marilleva 900, Albarè, Panciana, Daolasa 1 and Daolasa 2.
+- Gondolas: Folgarida, Belvedere, Marilleva 900, Albarè, Panciana, Daolasa 1 and Daolasa 2.

-- Surface lifts: Malghet Aut 1, Malghet Aut 2, Casina, Biancaneve and Doss della Pesa.
+- Drag lifts: Malghet Aut 1, Malghet Aut 2, Casina, Biancaneve and Doss della Pesa.

 MADONNA DI CAMPIGLIO